 |typ. litz wire construction|

-- the total number of single wires of the practice-related samples lies within the range suggested by Sullivan.
+- the total number of single wires of the practice related examples lie within the range suggested by Sullivan.

-- the single wires of the basic bundles in the first bunching step are independent from the respective construction and Elektrisola-typical free selectable within a number of 60 single wires (see table 5).
+- the single wires of the basic bundles in the first bunching step are independent from the respective construction.
+Elektrisola litz wire can be free selected within 60 strands for a single bunching step (see table 5).

 - cost reductions are possible with thicker single wires (ØED ≤ δ/3) designed constructions (see table 5), which show mainly the Sullivan recommended ideal basic bundling of ≤ 64 to 36 single wires.

 - apart from cost reduction these constructions can additionally increase the filling factor of the litz wire and of the winding window (see table 5).

 - Through careful selection of bunching length and direction, the product can be optimally specified for each unique application

 Therefore Elektrisola's applied design concepts for high frequency litz wire typically include both practical and theoretical requirements.